-We propose a multi-crop-row following approach that can successfully traverse a row-crop field.
-Inspired by our prior work on single crop-row following~\cite{ahmadi2020visual}, we greatly extend this to achieve multi-crop-row following.
+We propose a multi-crop-row following approach that can successfully guide a real-sized agricultural robot in row-crop fields of five different crops.
 In achieving this we have developed a multi-crop-row detection approach described in~\secref{subsec:crop_row_extraction}, integrate information from multiple detected crop-rows to perform visual-servoing based crop-row following in~\secref{subsubsec:vs_nav}, and present a multi-crop-row switching approach in~\secref{subsubsec:switching}.